Indications

 - Subcutaneous (SQ): no longer recommended (due to slower and less reliable absorption than intramuscular administration)

-Post-Extubation Laryngeal Edema/Stridor (see Stridor, [[Stridor]])
+Post-Extubation Laryngeal Edema/Stridor (see Stridor)

-Hemoptysis During Bronchoscopy (see Hemoptysis, [[Hemoptysis]] and Bronchoscopy, [[Bronchoscopy]])
+Hemoptysis During Bronchoscopy (see Hemoptysis and Bronchoscopy)

 - Intrabronchial (Topical Instillation via Bronchoscope)